 During the reporting period, the Puerto Rico Department of Housing (PRDOH) completed the following tasks in support of the Agency Planning Initiatives Program: API Program Guidelines were revised to include comments and requests provided by the FOMB in the Second Grant Agreement Concurrence Form.
 These were provided to Program Partners for a first round of reviews, and subsequently provided to GM Policy for initial comments.
 In the meantime, FOMB provided additional requests for the API/GIS Program in the form of a letter to the Governor.
 When the Guidelines were returned to the Program area from GM Policy with comments, Program area initiated revisions to further incorporate FOMB requests into draft Program Guidelines.
 The API Program Team worked with the Puerto Rico Planning Board to review the draft Subrecipient Agreement Scope of Work and Budget.
 Draft SRA documents are with Puerto Rico Planning Board for revisions.
+Continued to meet with the Puerto Rico Planning Board to revisions.
+Continued to meet with the Puerto Rico Planning Board to revisions.
+Continued to meet with the Puerto Rico Planning Board to revisions.
 Continued to meet with the Puerto Rico Planning Board to support budget development and SRA documentation.
 Engaged in initial meeting with potential federal partners including the EPA, EDA, DOI, FEMA, and others to discuss data needs.
 Developed first draft of Scope of Work and Independent Cost Estimate for the API Program Request for Proposals for Data Services and GIS Vendors.
 Projections for expenditures in the QPR submitted for Q4, will be further informed by the program guidelines which are currently in development and will be reviewed by multiple external entities.
 Because the Guidelines are subject to additional comments, these later projections will better reflect the scope and resources required for the program.

-This Report Period Cumulative Actual Total / Expected Total Total of Plans or Planning Products
+This Report Period Cumulative Actual Total / Expected

+Total Total

+of Plans or Planning Products 0 0/1

-Grantee Activity Number: R01P04ERP-EDC-NA
+R01P04ERP-EDC-NA

-Activity Title: Economic Recovery Planning
+Economic Recovery Planning

 Activitiy Category: Activity Status:

-Planning
+Planning Cancelled

-Project Number: Project Title: Planning B-17-DM-72-0001
+Project Number: Project Title:

+Planning B-17-DM-72-0001 Planning

-Planning Projected Start Date: Projected End Date:
+Projected Start Date: Projected End Date:

+09/20/2018 09/19/2024

-Completed Activity Actual End Date: Benefit Type:
+Benefit Type: Area () Completed Activity Actual End Date:

+National Objective: Responsible Organization:

 N/A Department of Economic Development and

-Cancelled